The COVID-19 Vaccine: The Cost of the Cure

-Please join the Connecticut Journal of International Law as we explore strategies for protecting animal welfare through international law and policy.
+Please join the Connecticut Journal of International Law as we explore The COVID-19 Vaccine: Costs for the Cure.

 About This Event

 This symposium is dedicated to Professor Richard Parker.
 The day will begin at 9 a.m.